-Similarly, it is possible that the Mississaugas viewed the transactions with the British very differently from the British conception.
+Similarly, it is possible that the Mississaugas viewed the transactions with the British very differently than did the British.
 Cognitive-affective maps can help to highlight the relevant cultural differences.

-Figure 3 is a rough attempt to capture the attitude of the British colonials toward land and the natives, who were commonly viewed as savages.
+Figure 2.4 is a rough attempt to capture the attitude of the British colonials toward land and the natives, who were commonly viewed as savages.
 A crucial part of the cognitive-affective mapping in intergroup relations is the presence of positive in-group concepts and negative out-group concepts.
 We will see later that such representations are one reason why the relation between social and cognitive explanations is not reductionist.
-Section 6 below will discuss the revaluing of concepts involved in replacing the term "Indian" which was based on Christopher Columbus's erroneous view that he had arrived in India.
-In figure 4, it might seem odd that there is a link between the concepts Christian and ownership, but recall that one of the ten commandments is "Thou shalt not steal."
+Section 6, below, will discuss the revaluing of concepts involved in replacing the term "Indian," which was based on Christopher Columbus's erroneous view that he had arrived in India.
+In figure 2.4, it might seem odd that there is a link between the concepts Christian and ownership, but recall that one of the Ten Commandments is "Thou shalt not steal."